Activision revenue surges on "Overwatch" launch, "Candy Crush" deal

 Activision said King Digital's monthly active users declined to 409 million due to "seasonal trends and launch timing".
 King is expected to release one more non-Candy Crush game towards the end of the year, Activision said.

-King Digital games currently have no advertisements, but they have been running tests by putting ads in two games to gauge its effect on what unit head Riccardo Zacconi calls one of the "largest untapped audiences for advertisers in the world".
+King Digital games currently have no advertisements, but the unit's head, Riccardo Zacconi, had in May raised the possibility of running ads on what he touted as one of the "largest untapped audiences for advertisers in the world".
+King Digital has started experimenting with advertising in two games.

-The company said on Thursday it expects to broaden these tests to "Candy Crush", its most popular franchise, later this year.

-Some analysts expect the company to rake in at least $500 million annually from advertising.